thingsboard/thingsboard.github.io/docs/user-guide/install/pe/cluster/aws-monolith-setup.md

 title: Monolith setup using AWS infrastructure
 description: ThingsBoard IoT platform monolith setup with Kubernetes in AWS EKS

+rdsSetup:
+    0:
+        image: /images/install/cloud/aws/rds-1.png
+        title: 'Make sure your PostgreSQL version is latest 12.x, not 13.x yet.'
+    1:
+        image: /images/install/cloud/aws/rds-2.png
+        title: 'Keep your PostgreSQL master password in a safe place.
+We will refer to it later in this guide using YOUR_RDS_PASSWORD.'
+    2:
+        image: /images/install/cloud/aws/rds-3.png
+        title: 'Use "Provisioned IOPS" for better performance.'
+    3:
+        image: /images/install/cloud/aws/rds-4.png
+        title: 'Make sure your PostgreSQL RDS instance is accessible from the ThingsBoard cluster; The easiest way to achieve this is to deploy the PostgreSQL RDS instance in the same VPC and use "eksctl-thingsboard-cluster-ClusterSharedNodeSecurityGroup-*" security group.'
+    4:
+        image: /images/install/cloud/aws/rds-5.png
+        title: 'Make sure you use "thingsboard" as initial database name.'
+    5:
+        image: /images/install/cloud/aws/rds-6.png
+        title: 'Disable "auto minor version update".'

+rdsEndpointUrl:
+    0:
+        image: /images/install/cloud/aws/rds-endpoint-url.png
+        title: 'Once the database switch to the "Available" state, navigate to the "Connectivity and Security" and copy the endpoint value.
+We will refer to it later in this guide using **YOUR_RDS_ENDPOINT_URL**.'
 ---

 * TOC